 Perennial: Zones 9-10

 This early blooming flower is ideal for attracting spring hummingbirds before other flowers have emerged, and its blue and purple shades are beautiful in spring gardens.
-It is a drought tolerant plant that works best in areas with full sunlight.Continue to 9 of 10 below.
+It is also available in pink, white, and yellow shades.
+Lupine is drought tolerant and blooms best in full sunlight.Continue to 9 of 10 below.

 09 of 10